just-containers/s6-overlay/README.md

 /var/log/mysql-slow-query-logs true nobody,32768:32768 0644 2700
 ```

-### Executing initialization And/Or finalization tasks
+### Executing initialization and finalization tasks

 Here is the old way of doing it: